Beach Regulations & Bonfire Permits

 2. No person shall permit a dog or other animal to be on the beach between the hours of 9:30 a.m. and 5:30 p.m. during the summer season.

 3. No person shall engage in surf fishing when bathers are within 100 feet, between the hours of 10:00 a.m. and 5:00 p.m. during the summer season.

-4. No person shall have a beach bonfire at any time of the year without obtaining a permit and paying the fee required by the Town of Dewey Beach Fee Schedule ($30 plus $40 cleanup fee deposit).
+4. No person shall have a beach bonfire at any time of the year without obtaining a permit and paying the fee required by the Town of Dewey Beach Fee Schedule ($30 plus $100 cleanup fee deposit for property owners, and $50 plus $100 cleanup fee deposit for non-property owners).
 All fires must be extinguished and the beach cleaned up by 11:00 p.m.
 Clean-up is complete removal of the residue; residue is not to be buried in the sand or put in any of the trash cans either on the beach or on the streets.
 The clean-up fee deposit will be refunded after 1:00 p.m. the day following the fire if the cleanup is approved and the fire handled in an orderly fashion.
 Permits may only be obtained at the town hall 9-5 each day, Saturday and Sunday at police window, and must be paid for in cash.
 Only one permit will be issued for a given street-end per day; permits are issued on a first-come, first-served basis.

 5. No person shall keep, anchor, maintain, or permit any boat owed or operated by him to be kept, anchored, or maintained on any public beach within the Town of Dewey Beach between the hours of 10:00 a.m. and 5:00 p.m. during the summer season without the previous written consent of the Commissioners of Dewey Beach.